Table of Contents

 Minor deterioration becomes structural rehabilitation when bird activity persists across multiple seasons.

-Why Recurrent Activity Drives Long-Term Asset Risk
+Why Repeated Bird Activity Creates Long-Term Structural Risk

 If deterrence is inconsistent, birds return to the same beams and ledges repeatedly.